dasch-swiss/dsp-ui-lib/docs/how-to-use/search/advanced-search-user-docs.md

 ### Regular Expressions (is like)

-The `is like` operator lets the user search for texts that are *like* the search value, supporting regular expressions.
-In this example, all books are found whose title contains "Narrenschiff" followed by a space and some other characters like "(lat.)" or "(dt.)".
+The `is like` operator lets the user search for texts that are *like* the search value via the support of regular expressions In this example, all books are found whose title contains "Narrenschiff" followed by a space and some other characters like "(lat.)" or "(dt.)".

 For general information about regular expressions see this [interactive tutorial](https://regexone.com).